What’s known — and not — about US-Russia military air crash

 Nations routinely operate in international airspace and waters, and no country can claim limits on territory outside of its own border.

-The ministry said the Russian aircraft were scrambled to intercept the drone but did not use weapons on it or impact it.
+The ministry said the Russian aircraft were scrambled to intercept the drone but didn’t use their weapons and “didn’t come into contact” with it.

 WHAT IS AN MQ-9 REAPER?